TaskarCenterAtUW/TDEI-python-gtfs-flex-validation/README.md

 7. Once the server starts, it will start to listening the subscriber(`UPLOAD_SUBSCRIPTION` should be in env file)
 8. To publish a message to the same topic, hit `http://127.0.0.1:8000/publish` API
 9. Once the above API(Step 8) is done, the message will be received in validation automatically
+10. How to add new tests
+    Add the new set of test inside `test/tests.json` file like -
+        ```
+        {
+         "Name": "Test Name",
+         "Input_file": "test_files/flex_test_case1.json", // Input file path which you want to provide to the test
+         "Output":  // Defining the test output
+             {
+                 "valid": true,
+                 "message": "Passes everything"
+             }
+         }
+        ```